FlorianDelberghe/CBCT_artifact_reduction/README.md

 ### Task 2:

-Validate the simulated CBCT projection method and build synthetic CBCT images from real human head CT for the seconc transfer learning task.
+Validate the simulated CBCT projection method and build synthetic CBCT images from real human head CT for the second transfer learning task.